10 Tips for Doing Your Best on the SSAT

 Find out exactly when to leave your house to arrive at the facility at least 30 minutes ahead of start time.
 Allow extra time in case of traffic and to avoid rushing, which will cause unnecessary stress.

 Your attitude and outlook will be reflected in the outcome of the test.
 Stay confident and calm throughout your exam.
 If you start to feel nervous or anxious, take a few deep breaths to collect yourself.
+Remember: the SSAT is just one piece of your overall application; admission officers focus on much more than just test scores.

 8. Set a pace.